MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/hosting/creating-an-initialsessionstate.md

 PowerShell commands run in a runspace.
 To host PowerShell in your application, you must create a [System.Management.Automation.Runspaces.Runspace](/dotnet/api/System.Management.Automation.Runspaces.Runspace) object.
-Every runspace has an [System.Management.Automation.Runspaces.InitialSessionState](/dotnet/api/System.Management.Automation.Runspaces.InitialSessionState) object associated with it.
+Every runspace has a [System.Management.Automation.Runspaces.InitialSessionState](/dotnet/api/System.Management.Automation.Runspaces.InitialSessionState) object associated with it.
 The InitialSessionState specifies characteristics of the runspace, such as which commands, variables, and modules are available for that runspace.

 ## Create a default InitialSessionState